Frunza/edit-kubeconfig-files/README.md

 kubectl config view
 ```

 If you have more clusters available, you will notice the structure: the `kubeconfig` file contains a list of clusters, contexts and users.
-For a configuration, the name of the cluster, context and user is identic.
+For a configuration, the name of the cluster, context and user are identic.
 While theoretically, it is possible to work manually with the values of those components, it is very easy to mess up.

 If you want to add a new context from one of your new clusters, you usually download or obtain the configuration in some way; let's say it is called *myNewConfig.yml*